runpod/pulumi-runpod-native/README.md

 If you have any issues, please feel free to create an issue or reach out to us directly at support@runpod.io.

-> **Note:** For examples in Go and Python, please visit the documentation inside the docs directory or click [here](https://github.com/runpod/pulumi-runpod-native/tree/main/docs).
+> **Note:** For examples in TypeScript and Python, please visit the documentation inside the docs directory or click [here](https://github.com/runpod/pulumi-runpod-native/tree/main/docs).